 PVC Mat Print Bed

 A PVC mat print bed is common for 3D printers.
 Overall, there is a wide range of filaments that will stick to it.
 Not only will most filaments stick nicely to PVC mats, but most brands allow for hassle-free removal of the object printed.
 A PVC mat print bed is suited for materials such as PLA, flexible filaments, and certain nylons.
-A Magigoo adhesion booster works well on a PVC mat.
+Magigoo 3D printer bed adhesion booster works well on a PVC mat.

 PVC mats have become widespread on 3D printers for their low-cost, relatively easy replacement, and the range of filaments that are supported.
 Brands such as BuildTak also provide 3D printers with diverse sizes of print beds (and can also be cut to fit as well), so that majority of 3D printers can use them.